Marketing Videos 101: How the Video Production Process Works

 Quite literally, this is when producers actually start to produce.
 The production phase involves filming all the necessary footage for your corporate video content.

-Now, if all the steps in the pre-production process have been followed, production itself should go off without a hitch.
+Now, if all the steps in the pre-production process have been followed, the production stage itself should go off without a hitch.
 A professional video production company will spend this time capturing all the footage required to bring your brand or product story to life.

 The production phase can include the following: